wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 level, a natural one for me because I worked with it when I was a graduate student: the ammonia molecule.
 At that time everyone knew about ammonia and used it to calibrate his theory or his apparatus, and I was no exception.
-The chemists will tell you that ammonia "is\" a triangular pyramid with the nitrogen negatively charged and the hydrogens positively
+The chemists will tell you that ammonia "is"a triangular pyramid with the nitrogen negatively charged and the hydrogens positively